Benefits of Reasonable Accommodation

 - Facilitating a swifter and smoother return to work following absences and leaves resulting from sickness, maternity, paternity, or parental.
 This can reduce the costs to employers arising from absenteeism and staff turnover.

-- Benefiting customers—an accommodation that makes the physical environment in the workplace more accessible for all those with reduced mobility.
+- Benefiting customers—an accommodation that makes the physical environment in the workplace more accessible benefits all individuals with reduced mobility.